perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 To make the change, you have the option of doing it manually or using *corpnewt's* [USBMap tool](https://github.com/corpnewt/USBMap), which has been updated to add the new properties to existing maps.
 Once downloaded, run USBMapInjectorEdit.command, drag a USBMap.kext or USBPorts.kext file and apply the change.

-Note: Comment property is not part of Apple ports maps but it is useful information that Hackintool shows in the USB tab.
+Note: Comment property is not part of Apple ports maps but it is useful information that Hackintool can show in the USB tab.

 ### Integrated Audio